Tuesday’s ‘General Hospital’ Spoilers: Chase Finds Kristina And Sam Delivers Her Pledge To Shiloh

 During Monday’s show, Peter got a pep talk from Anna and invited Maxie to finally go on a true first date with him.
 The couple will start that adventure during Tuesday’s show, and as The Inquisitr shared, Peter will make grand plans to take Maxie to Paris for this excursion.

 What will Kristina decide to do about Dawn of Day now that Willow bared her soul?
 What will end up keeping Jax in town, and how far will Sam go to take down Shiloh?
-General Hospital spoilers hint that things will get wild in the days ahead and fans will be anxious to watch it all play out.
+General Hospital spoilers hint that things will get wild in the days ahead, and fans will be anxious to watch it all play out.